 How is the God of the philosophers the same as the God of Abraham, Isaac, and Joseph?

 What does Athens have in common with Jerusalem? the Academy with the Church?

-which is a question of faith and the response to revelation;
+which is a question of revelation;

 and that it is not an unreasonable principle on which to base a thoughtful conversation.